pbosetti/c-cnc23/C_BASICS.md

 # Array of structs

-In C it is possible to create array of every possible type, including structs:
+In C it is possible to create an array of any possible type, including structs:

 ```c
 typedef struct {